Anatomiclab/GastroFLOW/README.md

 Note: This section does not contain the malignancy prediction scores.
 If you want to generate malignancy prediction scores for AUC calculation or determining priorities for cases triaging, please refer to the "**External Dataset, Internal Dataset for Score**" section.

-### Generation for malignancy prediction scores for external dataset using machine learning algorithms
+### Generation of malignancy prediction scores for external dataset

 This section provides instructions for running machine learning algorithms on the external dataset to generate scores.
 Follow the steps below: